codecapsules-io/codecapsules-docs/docs/tutorials/creating-and-hosting-a-flask-api.md

 ### Getting the temperature

 Now that we've obtained the exchange rates, we can retrieve the temperature for a city.
 Let's modify the program by adding the following below the `print` statement.
-Make sure to replace `YOUR-API-KEY-HERE` with the **WeatherStack** API key.
+Make sure to replace `YOUR-API-KEY-HERE` with the **weatherstack** API key.

 ```python
 WEATHER_URL = 'http://api.weatherstack.com/current?access_key=YOUR-API-KEY-HERE'